Scrap My Car Croydon – Scrap Vehicle Price Quote

 CR2 – South Croydon, Sanderstead, Selsdon, part of Addington

 Tags: Auto wrecker and vehicle dismantler, scrap car Croydon, car scrappage, scrap car for cash Croydon, scrap van, car collection Croydon.

 In business since 1978

 We started trading back in 1978 not far from Croydon as a car and van scrapyard.
-Nowadays, we specialise in scrapping cars and vans but no longer sell car parts.
-However, we do still sell part-worn tyres and car batteries.
+Nowadays, we specialise in scrapping cars and vans and also sell car parts, as well as sell part-worn tyres and car batteries.

 We’re not a scrap car agency and we’re not middlemen, you deal with us directly.
 As such, we’re able to pay the best price for your scrap car or van in Croydon CR0 and CR2.
 Why not fill out the form at the top of the page and see for yourself?